luizgringo/luizbueno.com/README.md

 ## Preview

-The image below is a **full-page screenshot** of the application (production build served locally), captured with the **Playwright MCP** browser automation tools after the hero typewriter animation completed.
+The image below is a **full-page screenshot** of the application (production build served locally).
 It reflects the current layout: hero, biography, interactive résumé timeline, social links, and **email-only** contact in the footer.

 ![Full-page preview of the portfolio website — retro blue theme, pixel hero headline, vintage computer illustration, teal biography panel, vertical timeline, social buttons, and email contact](docs/site-preview.png)